phenology/cgc/manuscript/joss_cgc_paper.md

 ## Co-clustering

 CGC implements the Bregman block average co-clustering (BBAC) algorithm from Ref.
-XX (see Algorithm 1 in the article), and it was inspired by the [Matlab code](http://www.ideal.ece.utexas.edu/software.html) by Srujana Merugu and Arindam Banerjee.
+XX (see Algorithm 1 in the article), and it was inspired by the Matlab code by Srujana Merugu and Arindam Banerjee[@Merugu:2007].
 The algorithm iteratively optimizes the clustering of rows and columns starting from a random initial assignment.
 The information loss from the original matrix to the clustered one, which is constructed as the matrix of the co-cluster means, is minimized using a loss function that is based on the I-divergence.
 To limit the influence of the initial conditions on the final clustering, which might represent a local minimum in the cluster space, multiple differently-initialized runs are carried out.

 The iterative cluster optimization involves steps where the cluster-based means are calculated and the row- and column-cluster assignments updated to minimize the loss function.
 Note that in the CGC implementation of the algorithm, the update in the row- and column-cluster assignments is computed only from the previous iteration's row and column clusters (and the corresponding cluster-based means).
 The order in which the axes of the input data matrix are considered does not affect the outcome of the co-clustering.
-This differs from the implementation in the original Matlab code, where the new row-cluster assignments are employed to update the column-cluster assignments at the same step, leading to an asymmetry in how the clustering of rows and columns is handled.
+This differs from the implementation in the original Matlab code[@Merugu:2007], where the new row-cluster assignments are employed to update the column-cluster assignments at the same step, leading to an asymmetry in how the clustering of rows and columns is handled.

 ## Tri-clustering

-For tri-clustering, CGC implements the so-called Bregman cube average tri-clustering (BCAT) algorithm, which is the natural generalization of the BBAC algorithm to three dimensions.
-Also for tri-clustering, the I divergence is employed as the loss function, and multiple runs are carried out to avoid local minima as much as possible.
+For tri-clustering, CGC implements the so-called Bregman cube average tri-clustering (BCAT) algorithm, which is the natural generalization of the BBAC algorithm to three dimensions [@Wu:2018].
+Also for tri-clustering, a loss function based on the I-divergence is employed and multiple runs are carried out to avoid local minima as much as possible.
 At every iteration, the cluster-based means are calculated and the clusters in the three dimensions updated to minimize the information loss from the original data matrix to its clustered counterpart.
 As for the CGC co-clustering implementation, only the clusters from the previous iteration (and the corresponding cluster means) are employed to update the tri-cluster assignments.
 Thus, the tri-clustering outcome is not influenced by the order in which the three axes of the input data array are provided.

 ## Cluster refinement

-CGC implements an optional cluster refinement step using the k-means method, as implemented in the scikit-learn package (Ref XX).
+CGC implements an optional cluster refinement step using the k-means method, as implemented in the scikit-learn package [Pedregosa:2011].
 The co- and tri-clusters are classified into a pre-defined number of refined clusters, and this pre-defined number is referred to as $k$.
 In this step, similar clusters are identified in the co-clustering or tri-clustering results.
 This identification is performed by computing certain pre-defined features over all elements belonging to the same co- or tri-cluster.
 CGC employs the following features in the k-means implementation:

 - Mean value;
 - Standard deviation;